 Thanks to the incredible success Steve Austin found after he left WCW, Brian Pillman is perhaps best remembered by casual fans as “the other guy in the Hollywood Blonds.”
 This reputation is unfortunate, as his in-ring style was what truly elevated the Blonds to be a cut above all the other workers in WCW’s tag team division.
-Austin was a good hand, but as this notable match against Rickie Steamboat and Shane Douglas from Slamboree ‘93 shows, Pillman brought all the flair to Blonds matches:
+Austin was a good hand, but as this notable match working with Barry Windham against The Horsemen from ‘93 shows, Pillman brought all the (pardon the pun) flair to Blonds matches:

 Speaking of bringing the “flair,” one of Pillman’s most lasting contributions to wrestling is his use of the worked-shoot style.
 Unlike today’s stars, however, whose shoots are scripted and checked off by the good folks in standards and practices, Flyin’ Brian was not scared to say what he really thought about people, and didn’t care too much how they interpreted it.
-This classic “Flair For The Old” segment shows Pillman airing his frustrations with Ric Flair in a way that is deeply personal, but also entertaining for fans.
-The segment would be imitated countless times, including the nWo’s famous reenactment of Arn Anderson’s retirement and the original DX’s mockery of the Nation of Domination.
+This classic “Flair For The Gold” segment shows Pillman and Austin airing his frustrations with Ric Flair in a way that is deeply personal, but also entertaining for fans.

 As his character progressed, Pillman became more and more fascinated with seeing where exactly the line between fiction and reality was drawn within wrestling, and more importantly, how comfortable his colleagues were with stepping just over it.
-This match versus Eddie from Clash of the Champions XXXII isn’t famous as a matchup of top stars (although it should be), but rather because of what Pillman did outside the ring — grab Bobby Heenan and violently shake him.
+This clip is (in)famous because of what Pillman did outside the ring — grab Bobby Heenan and violently shake him.
 Heenan, legitimately confused and scared his well being (he had a bad neck that had forced him out of his bump-taking role), broke character, asking Pillman “what the f*ck” he thought he was doing on live TV.
 It was the first major on-air victory in Pillman’s war against conventional wrestling.